 If a student is not granted a student visa or an extension of their student visa a full refund of their unused fees will be made.

-Refunds will be processed within 30 days of withdrawal, will be paid in New Zealand dollars, and will go to the person or organisation that paid the fees, not necessarily the student.
+Refunds will be processed within 5 working days of the withdrawal process being formally approved, will be paid in New Zealand dollars, and will go to the person or organisation that paid the fees, not necessarily the student.

 An international student who obtains permanent residency, while studying on a student visa, will not receive a refund of fees for the remainder of the academic year in which residency is granted.
 However, they will be treated as a New Zealand permanent resident for the following years and will be subject to domestic fees for the remainder of their study at Aspire2 International.

 If the student is expelled from the programme, it is unlikely that any refund will be made.

 These regulations may be varied in exceptional circumstances that are beyond the control of the student (such as medical or compassionate circumstances).
 Variation is at the discretion of the CEO.